dsolstad/dsolstad.github.io/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 Instead of writing 1000 you can write 1e3.
 1000000 would be 1e6 etc.

 ## Strings
+A lot of space can be saved when dealing with strings.

 ### Substrings
 Substrings can be accessed like arrays, which means that you can do this: